ChrisPortman/Grapture/README.md

  - Index the graph groups so that the order in which they appear can be specified.
 It appears JS will sort therefore, InterfaceErrors appears above InterfaceTraffic which is what everyone wants to see.
- - Implement a select box to allow selecting the RRD archive to look at.
-   By default it loads the one with the highest resolution, but the least history.
- - Add a reset graph button to refresh a graph to its full range.

  - (FIXED) At the moment, multiple graphs (eg InterfaceTraffic and InterfaceErrors) breaks the graph rendering.